9 MIN READ

-As your definition of success changes, so do your values.
+As your definition of success changes, so do your personal values.
 This is why keeping in touch with your values is a lifelong exercise.
 You should continuously revisit this, especially if you start to feel unbalanced... and you can't quite figure out why.

-When you define your values, you discover what's truly important to you.
+When you define your personal values, you discover what's truly important to you.
 A good way of starting to do this is to look back on your life – to identify when you felt really good, and really confident that you were making good choices.

 Find examples from both your career and personal life.
 This will ensure some balance in your answers.

 - What other factors contributed to your happiness?

 Step 2: Identify the times when you were most proud

 Use examples from your career and personal life.

 - Did other people share your pride?
 Who?